Byzantine Multiple Access Channels -- Part I: Reliable Communication

-Below, we sketch the proof of achievability for the strong adversary setting. \longonly{A detailed achievability proof for the strong adversary and a converse proof for the weak adversary case are available in Section~\ref{app:A}}. \shortonly{Full details and a converse proof for the weak adversary case are available in the extended draft~\cite{ExtendedDraft}.} \begin{proof}[Proof sketch (achievability of Theorem~\ref{thm:random})]
+\pink{Below, we sketch the proof of achievability. \longonly{A detailed achievability proof and a converse proof for the weak adversary case are available in Section~\ref{app:A}}. \shortonly{Full details and a converse proof for the weak adversary case are available in the extended draft~\cite{ExtendedDraft}.} } \begin{proof}[Proof sketch (achievability of Theorem~\ref{thm:random})]

 The scheme is depicted in Figure~\ref{proofsketch:random}.
-The achievability uses the two-user AV-MAC randomized code used in the proof of ~\cite[Theorem~1]{Jahn81}.
-Let $(R_1,R_2,R_3)$ be a rate triple such that, for some $p_1(x_1)p_2(x_2)p_3(x_3)$, the following conditions hold for all permutations $(i,j,k)$ of $(1,2,3)$: with the mutual information terms evaluated using the joint distribution $p_i(x_i)p_j(x_j)q(x_k) \mach(y|x_1,x_2,x_3)$.
-Note that, by the first part of the direct result of ~\cite[Theorem~1]{Jahn81} (see \cite[Section~III-C]{Jahn81}), the rate pair $(R_i,R_j)$ is an achievable rate pair for the AV-MAC $W^{(k)}$.
+The achievability uses the two-user AV-MAC randomized code used in the proof of \cite[Theorem~1]{Jahn81}.
+Let $(R_1,R_2,R_3)$ be a rate triple such that, for some $p(u)p(x_1|u)p(x_2|u)p(x_3|u)$, the following conditions hold for all permutations $(i,j,k)$ of $(1,2,3)$: with the mutual information terms evaluated using the joint distribution $p(u)p(x_i|u)p(x_j|u)q(x_k|u)W(y|x_1,x_2,x_3)$. \pink{We show the achievability of these rate triplets.} \pink{Note that for the AV-MAC $W^{(k)}$, the rate pair $(R_i,R_j)$ is achievable by the first part of the direct result of ~\cite[Theorem~1]{Jahn81} (see \cite[Section~III-C]{Jahn81})}\footnote{\pink{Note that Jahn's proof does not involve the auxiliary random variable $U$.
+However, it can be easily incorporated along the lines of \cite{370123}.} }.
 Here, $W^{(k)}$ is the two-user AV-MAC formed by the channel inputs from user-$k$ as the state and the remaining channel inputs as the inputs of the legitimate users of the AV-MAC.